Understanding the Climate Change Drought Connection and Its Impact

 We need both climate change cause reduction and preparation for immediate impacts to handle future problems.
 These measures include:

-Developing Drought-Resistant Crops: We need to spend money on new agricultural technologies that develop crops that endure climate change while using minimal water.
+• Developing Drought-Resistant Crops: We need to invest in new agricultural technologies that will allow us to grow crops that endure climate change while using minimal water.

 C. Role of Governments, NGOs, and Communities